tomekstrzeszkowski/mk8s/README.md

 ## Known issue

-Sometime when pods are starting you might see django connection issues and nginx error message.
+Sometimes when pods are starting you might see django connection issues and nginx error message.
 To solve that issue restart pods:

 ```